williamcpierce/Overview/README.md

 2. Mount the disk image and drag Overview into your Applications folder.

 ### On First Launch
 - The app package is *unsigned* at this stage of development.
 Follow instructions [here](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac) for your macOS version to run the application.
+  - If you aren't comfortable running unsigned apps, you can also clone this project and build it yourself in Xcode 16.
 - There will be an error and a notification to allow screen recording.
 This is necessary to show the preview windows.
 Allow screen recording permission in settings and then re-launch Overview.

 ## Usage

 1. Launch Overview
 2. Select a window to capture from the available windows list
-3. Toggle Edit Mode (via the window context menu) to reposition or resize Overview windows
+3. To reposition or resize preview windows, right click and toggle Edit Mode
+4. To close preview windows, right click and select Close Window
-4. Click on an Overview window (with Edit Mode disabled) to switch to the previewed application
+5. Left click on preview windows (with Edit Mode disabled) to switch to the previewed application
-5. Create new Overview windows with ⌘N while in Edit Mode, or via the File menu
+6. Create new preview windows with ⌘N while in Edit Mode, or via the File menu
-6. Adjust Overview window frame rate and style in the Settings menu
+7. Adjust preview frame rate, style, and behavior in the Settings menu
-7. If you want Overview windows to show in all spaces, follow instructions [here](https://support.apple.com/guide/mac-help/work-in-multiple-spaces-mh14112/mac#:~:text=On%20your%20Mac%2C%20Control%2Dclick,app%20opens%20in%20every%20space.)
+8. If you want preview windows to show in all spaces, follow instructions [here](https://support.apple.com/guide/mac-help/work-in-multiple-spaces-mh14112/mac#:~:text=On%20your%20Mac%2C%20Control%2Dclick,app%20opens%20in%20every%20space.)

 ### Settings

+- General:
+  - Focused window border overlay
+  - Window title overlay
+- Previews:
-- Window opacity
+  - Preview opacity
+  - Default preview window size
+  - Mission Control visibility
+  - Preview alignment help
+- Performance:
   - Preview frame rate
-- Default window size for new Overview windows
-- Border for focused window
+- Experimental:
-- Window title overlay
+  - Hotkey bindings by window title

-## Acknowledgements

-The design, features, and general purpose of Overview is heavily inspired by [Eve-O Preview](https://github.com/Proopai/eve-o-preview).
-Eve-O Preview was originally developed by StinkRay, and is currently maintained by Dal Shooth and Devilen.

-## Known Issues
+## Known Issues/Limitations

+- Performance is suboptimal
+- Hotkeys only work while Overview is in focus
-- Unexpected behavior while Stage Manager is enabled
+- Previews will be distorted when using Stage Manager
+- Previews cannot float over full-screen applications
 - Only windows in the current space appear in the the selection menu

-- Resizing a window will not change the aspect ratio of the Overview window
-- Multiple windows from an application can be previewed, but clicking brings the application into focus, not a specific window
-- Performance is suboptimal
-- For the complete list of known issues, see [github.com/williamcpierce/Overview/issues](https://github.com/williamcpierce/Overview/issues?q=is%3Aopen+is%3Aissue+label%3Abug)
+For the complete list of known issues, see [github.com/williamcpierce/Overview/issues](https://github.com/williamcpierce/Overview/issues?q=is%3Aopen+is%3Aissue+label%3Abug)

 ## Contributing